See Thailand Through My Lens

 In our case, it returned with four legs and wagging tails.

-2025 – A Quiet and Peaceful Retirement – Life Is Good Again
+A Quiet and Peaceful Retirement – Life Is Very Good!

-After years of rebuilding and finding balance, my days have settled into a peaceful rhythm.
+After years of supporting our four boys, Ann and I have now settled into a peaceful rhythm.

 I sleep well through the night, wake early, and walk with my dogs through the quiet lanes and fields around our home.